besmera/besmera.github.io/src/F22-CSCI453/Statistical-Analysis.md

 ## Split-Plot ANOVA

-> There is no significant difference between participants who complete com- position or transcription tasks (F(1, 14) = 0.995, n.s.).
+> There is no significant difference between participants who complete composition or transcription tasks (F(1, 14) = 0.995, n.s.).
 There is a significant difference among the three text entry methods (F(2, 28) = 5.702,p < 0.01).
 The interaction effect between task types and text entry methods is not significant (F(2, 28) = 0.037, n.s.).

 ## Assumptions